-SBA uses the information required by this Form 413 as one of a number of data sources in analyzing the repayment ability and creditworthiness of an application for an SBA guaranteed 7(a) or 504 loan or a guaranteed surety.
-Complete this form for: (1) each proprietor; (2) general partner; (3) managing member of a limited liability company (LLC); (4) each owner of 20% or more of the equity of the Applicant (including the assets of the owner's spouse and any minor children); and (5) any person providing a guaranty on the loan Name Business Phone Home Address Home Phone City, State, & Zip Code Business Name of Applicant ASSETS (Omit Ce ents) LIABILITIES (Omit Cents) Cash on Hand & in banks Notes Payable to Banks and Others\$ (Describe in Section 2) Installment Account (Auto)\$ Mo.
-Payments \$ Installment Account (Other)\$ Mo.
-Payments \$ Loan(s) Against Life Insurance\$ Mortgages on Real Estate\$ (Describe in Section 4) Unpaid Taxes\$ (Describe in Section 6) Other Liabilities\$ (Describe in Section 7) Total Liabilities\$ Net Worth\$ Section 1.
+U.S. SMALL BUSINESS ADMINISTRATION As of SBA uses the information required by this Form 413 as one of a number of data sources in analyzing the repayment ability and creditworthiness of an application for an SBA guaranteed 7(a) or 504 loan or a guaranteed surety.
+Complete this form for: (1) each proprietor; (2) general partner; (3) managing member of a limited liability company (LLC); (4) each owner of 20% or more of the equity of the Applicant (including the assets of the owner's spouse and any minor children); and (5) any person providing a guaranty on the loan Return completed form to: For 7(a) loans: the lender processing the application for SBA guaranty For 504 loans: the Certified Development Company (CDC) processing the application for SBA guaranty For Surety Bonds: the Surety Company or Agent processing the application for surety bond guaranty Name Business Phone Home Address Home Address Home Phone City, State, & Zip Code Business Name of Applicant ASSETS (Omit Cents) LIABILITIES (Omit Cents) Cash on Hand & in banks\$ Savings Accounts\$ IRA or Other Retirement Account\$ (Describe in Section 5) Accounts & Notes Receivable\$ (Describe in Section 5) Life Insurance - Cash Surrender Value Only\$ (Describe in Section 8) Stocks and Bonds\$ (Describe in Section 3) Real Estate\$ (Describe in Section 4) Automobiles\$ (Describe in Section 5, and include Year/Make/Model) Other Personal Property\$ (Describe in Section 5) Other Assets (Describe in Section 5) \$ \$ \$ \$ \$ \$ \$ Accounts Payable Section 1.
 Source of Income.
-Contingent Liabilities Salary\$ Net Investment Income\$ Real Estate Income\$ Other Income (Describe below)\$ Legal Claims & Judgments\$

-\Alimony or child support payments should not be disclosed in "Other Income" unless it is desired to have such payments counted toward total income.
+Contingent Liabilities Salary Net Investment Income Real Estate Income Other Income (Describe below) .\$ .\$ As Endorser or Co-Maker\$ Legal Claims & Judgments\$ Provision for Federal Income Tax\$ Other Special Debt\$ Description of Other Income in Section 1.
+Alimony or child support payments should not be disclosed in "Other Incor me" unless it is desired to have su ch payments counted toward total income.